 What's the difference between a headache and a migraine?

 A tension-type headache, the most common type of headache, causes pain on both sides of the head.
 It's a tight pressure rather than a throbbing, and you might also have soreness in your temples, neck and shoulder muscles.
 Headache pain isn't usually considered 'severe'.

 Migraine, on the other hand, has many symptoms — including headache.
 This can feel like a throbbing pain that might be worse on one side of your head.
 You can also feel pain around your eyes, temples, face, jaw or neck.
 The pain may increase with physical activity, which is why it helps to lie down.

 But the key difference between a headache and migraine?
 Migraines can be distressing and debilitating and can affect your whole body.
-People can feel vaguely unwell for a day or two before a migraine comes on, and once it has started a migraine can last for between 4 hours and several days.
+People can feel vaguely unwell for a day or two before a migraine headache comes on (although not all migraines involve headache).
+Once it has started, a migraine headache can last for between 4 hours and several days.

 "Migraine is a chronic disorder of the brain with recurrent severe attacks... other common features [besides headache] are nausea or even vomiting," explains Assistant Professor of Neurology Yulia Orlova on The Conversation.
 "Many people have sensitivity to light, odours or sounds and are unable to carry on daily activity."

 Migraine is ranked the sixth most disabling disease in the world. —Global Burden of Disease

 There are 2 types of migraine: migraine with aura, and without aura.

 It might sound a bit paranormal, but migraine with aura is very real.
 Some people see flashing lights or a change in their vision; some having trouble speaking, and some feel 'pins and needles' (tingling) in their arms and legs.
 This can happen before or during a migraine attack.